zio/zio/docs/datatypes/sync/reentrantlock.md

 ### Example of Producing Deadlock

-When two or more threads wait forever for a lock held by another thread, they have reached a deadlock.
+When two or more fibers wait forever for a lock held by another fiber, they have reached a deadlock.
 So when we are working with locks, we should be careful of avoiding deadlocks.

 In this example, we are just trying to show a simple possible deadlock example: